 THIS DATE IN HISTORY: Jan.
 16

-2006: Rookie forward Alex Ovechkin of the Washington Capitals scores one of the most spectacular goals in NHL history during the third period of a 6-1 victory against the Phoenix Coyotes at Glendale Arena.
+2006: Alex Ovechkin of the Washington Capitals scores one of the most spectacular goals in NHL history at 11:54 of the third period during a 6-1 victory against the Phoenix Coyotes at Glendale Arena.

-Ovechkin races into the Phoenix zone and is dragged down by defenseman Paul Mara, but as he slides on his back in the left circle, he reaches out one-handed and hooks the puck past goaltender Brian Boucher.
+The rookie forward races into the Phoenix zone and is dragged down by Coyotes defenseman Paul Mara.
+But as Ovechkin slides on his back in the left circle, he reaches out one-handed and hooks the puck past goalie Brian Boucher.

 "The best goal I ever scored," Ovechkin says after his second of the game and 32nd of the season.
 "I just went down and shot."

 1934: Ken Doraty scores the only overtime hat trick in NHL history, giving the visiting Toronto Maple Leafs a 7-4 victory against the Ottawa Senators.
 Prior to being suspended after World War II breaks out, overtime is a mandatory 10-minute period, rather than the five-minute, sudden-death format adopted when it's restored in 1983.